turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/advanced-evoting-avalanche-reactjs.md

     </tr>
 )

-//Candidate component for organising candidate details of each candidate var Candidates = props => (
+// Candidate component for organising candidate details of each candidate var Candidates = props => (
     <font size = "2">
         <b>{props.name}</b> ({props.voteCount}) <br/>
     </font>
 )

-//Active component would fetch and display all the the elections deployed by the MainContract.sol class Active extends Component {
+// Active component would fetch and display all the the elections deployed by the MainContract.sol class Active extends Component {
     constructor(props) {
         super(props);